OfficeDev/teamsfx-cli-action/README.md

 # GitHub Action for TeamsFx CLI

-With TeamsFx CLI GitHub Action, you can automate your workflow by executing [TeamsFx CLI](https://www.npmjs.com/package/@microsoft/teamsfx-cli) commands inside of an Action.
+The TeamsFx CLI GitHub Action is an integration of [TeamsFx CLI](https://www.npmjs.com/package/@microsoft/teamsfx-cli) commands, which helps Teams app developers to automate their CI/CD workflow.

-The definition of this GitHub Action is in [action.yml](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/action.yml).
+More definition of Teams CLI GitHub Action is here in [action.yml](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/action.yml).

 ## Sample workflow